MarsBased/patterns/rails/presenter.md

 A presenter pattern helps to separate business logic (model) and presentation logic (presenter)

 A presenter is meant to be used from the views.
-If there are methods that needs to be used from services or commands, that methods should be placed in the model, or another class instead.
+If there are methods that need to be used from services or commands, these methods should be placed in the model, or another class instead.

 ## Solution overview